 There are varying levels of alcohol dependence, but ultimately anything that is hurting your loved one and your relationship can be helped.
 If you are concerned about a loved one’s alcohol consumption but feel unsafe approaching them, don’t be afraid to seek outside help.
 If they are willing to acknowledge the effect alcohol has on your relationship and work on it, walk through the journey together.

 Do you have a loved one who shows signs of alcoholism?
 Do you need help to work through this, or have you found them unwilling to seek treatment?
-If so, contact Watersedgecounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you or press book now to book in our online diary.
+If so, contact Watersedgecounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you or press book now.